openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getBundleArchiveInfoSync<sup>10+</sup>

-getBundleArchiveInfoSync(hapFilePath: string, bundleFlags: number): BundleInfo;
+getBundleArchiveInfoSync(hapFilePath: string, bundleFlags: number): BundleInfo

 Obtains the bundle information based on the given HAP file path and bundle flags.
 This API returns the result synchronously.